napix/NapixServer/docs/first_step.rst

 To prevent that, we have to write some kind of validation.
 And as we don't want our user to use weak password, we'll add a little check to force them to use more than 6 chars.

-In Napix There is three places to make validation of user input.
-;; FIXME : Only 2 method listed bellow
+In Napix, there is two places to validate the user's input: each field and the whole object.

 First, the manager may implement a method called :meth:`~base.Manager.validate_resource_FIELDNAME` with ``FIELDNAME`` being a field of the resource.